vijay-ram365/tech-support-website/README.md

 The following has been created for initial testing:

-- A basic back-end service has been deployed from Render.com
+- A basic back-end service has been deployed from Supabase
 - An input form has been created and styled
 - An area to view tickets has been created
 - Tickets can be viewed, created, or deleted from the back-end